What is RG146?

 What if I miss a payment?

-If a scheduled payment is unsuccessful you will receive an email first and then an SMS if the email bounces back.
+If a scheduled payment is unsuccessful you will receive an email.
 We will attempt to redebit your account 5 days after the failed payment.

 If any monthly payment is unsuccessful for a second time, you will be withdrawn from the course.
 To regain access to the course you must pay the remaining amount in full within 3 months of the date of the unsuccessful payment.
 If you fail to pay outstanding amount within 3 months, you will be permanently withdrawn from the course and will have to re-enrol should you want to continue your studies.